RobertoBiraghi/x-cube-n6-ai-h264-usb-uvc/README.md

 __Note__: Only the application binary needs to be programmed if `fsbl` and `network_data.hex` have already been programmed.

 Set your board to [boot from flash](#boot-modes) mode and power cycle to boot from external flash.

+---

+## How to update my project with a new version of ST Edge AI

+The neural network model files (`network.c/h`, `stai_network.c/h`, etc.) included in this project were generated using [STEdgeAI](https://www.st.com/en/development-tools/stedgeai-core.html) version 3.0.0.

+Using a different version of STEdgeAI to generate these model files may result in the following compile-time error:
+`Possible mismatch in ll_aton library used`.

+If you encounter this error, please follow the STEdgeAI instructions on [How to update my project with a new version of ST Edge AI Core](https://stedgeai-dc.st.com/assets/embedded-docs/stneuralart_faqs_update_version.html) to update your project.

+---

 ## Known Issues and Limitations